Newtown Pippin

 The Newtown Pippin, also known as Albemarle Pippin, is an American apple that originated in the late 17th or early 18th century and is still cultivated on a small scale.
 At one time, there were two very similar apple cultivars known as the 'Yellow Newtown' ('Albermarle Pippin') and 'Green Newtown' ('Brooke Pippin'), one of which perhaps originated as a sport of the other.

 Characteristics

 The Newtown Pippin is typically light green, sometimes with a yellow tinge.
 It is often russeted around the stem.
 The flesh is yellow and crisp.
 The flavor is complex and somewhat tart, and requires storage to develop properly; some sources ascribe to it a piney aroma.
 Green and yellow varieties are sometimes distinguished but it is not clear that they are in fact distinct cultivars.
 It is one of the best keeping apples.

 Benjamin Franklin

-The Newtown Pippin is recorded as one of, if not the, favorite apple of Benjamin Franklin.
-In 1759, Franklin had two barrels of the Newtown Pippin sent to him in London.
-After Franklin had a taste of the apples, Queen Victoria lifted the taxes on imported apples.
+The Newtown Pippin is recorded as one of the favorite apples of Benjamin Franklin.
+In 1759, two barrels were sent to Franklin in London.